Asthma, Nasal Problems, Mouth Breathing, Chronic Cough

 At least 20 clinical trials have been conducted on the effects of the Buteyko Method of breathing retraining in the management of asthma and nasal problems.
 It has been found to be safe and effective in reducing symptoms.

-The control group had no significant change.
+The control group on standard asthma management had no significant change.

 ‘Buteyko breathing techniques in asthma: a controlled trial’.
 Bowler SD, Green A, Mitchell CA. MJA.
-1988; 169: 575–578.
+1998; 169: 575–578.

 DISCLAIMER